Inclusion & Accessibility in Safe Routes to School Education

 - Policy defines preferred behavior for everyone.

-- Example: Uniform criteria for arrival and dismissal plans ensures that the same rules are followed among all district elementary and secondary schools and that “rules apply to everyone.”
+- Example: Uniform criteria for arrival and dismissal plans ensures that the same rules are followed among all district elementary, middle, and high schools and that “rules apply to everyone.”

 - Equity addresses language barriers.